 Get the World's Easiest Protein Pancake recipe and nutrition info here.

 It's probably the addition of chocolate-flavored protein powder that makes these gluten-free waffles such a delightful, crowd-pleasing option.

-After you whip up the waffles, combine frozen bananas and vanilla extract to make the "ice cream."
+After you make the waffles, combine frozen bananas and vanilla extract to make the "ice cream."
 Then, layer it between two waffles.
 The waffle sandwiches can be frozen to eat later, or you can enjoy them right away.

 Get the Protein Waffle Ice Cream Sandwiches recipe and nutrition info here.

 10. Whole-Wheat Blueberry Protein Muffins